designmynight/designmynight-developers/hugo/content/faqs/customising-email-templates/index.md

 We would recommend creating one general email template which can be used for all your outgoing emails from Collins.

+It's worth noting that depending on your HTML code, the emails may look slightly different in different mail clients (Gmail, hotmail, etc).
+This is because there can be code in your HTML that is not supported by a specific client.
+It will be up to you to test the emails in different email clients to check that you are happy with each format.

 **_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to upload your customised email templates.

 ## Examples of HTML templates